enviodev/docs/docs/HyperSync/hypersync-query.md

 #### Stream

 Stream function runs many internal queries concurrently and gives back the results as they come.
 It returns a stream handle that can be used to receive the results.
-It pipelines decoding/decompressing etc. of response chunks so user can get a very efficient experience out of the box.
-It will stream data until it reaches query.to_block or if to_block was not speicified in the query, it runs until it reaches chain height at the time of the stream start (it gets height of chain when it is starting the stream and runs until it reaches it).
+It pipelines decoding/decompressing etc. of response chunks so the user can get a very efficient experience out of the box.
+It will stream data until it reaches query.to_block or if to_block was not specified in the query, it runs until it reaches chain height at the time of the stream start (it gets the height of the chain when it is starting the stream and runs until it reaches it).

 <b>WARNING</b>: If you are opening/closing many streams in your program, it is recommended to explicitly call `close` function on the stream handle so there is no resource leakage.